HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/MVC/index.md

 It is highly recommended to review the detailed steps mentioned in [Developing a personalized portlet using IBM Rational Application Developer](../RAD/index.md) first to get a better understanding of the steps needed to use the Portal personalization API.

-Microsoft Visual Studio Code (VSC) currently does not have a software wizard like the IBM Rational Application Developer that can be used to create HRF files.
+Microsoft Visual Studio Code (VSCode) currently does not have a software wizard like the IBM Rational Application Developer that can be used to create HRF files.
 HRF files are used to perform the data mappings between the rules, Java classes, and backend databases.
 It also does not contain a feature to automatically create the required resource collection classes for the resource-mappings like IBM Rational Application Developer does.

 Refer to the following steps below to import the existing [Pers_Offers](../RAD/index.md) personalization sample into Microsoft Visual Studio Code with all of its source codes.
-This project can be compiled and packaged with VSC.
+This project can be compiled and packaged with VSCode.

 1. **[Prerequisites for the Personalization portlet exercise](./pzn_demoprereq.md)**
-Learn which prerequisites are needed to develop the personalized portlet using VSC.
+Learn which prerequisites are needed to develop the personalized portlet using VSCode.
 2. **[Installing the Pers_Offers portlet](./install_pers_offers_portlet.md)**
-Learn how to install the Pers_Offers portlet using VSC.
+Learn how to install the Pers_Offers portlet using VSCode.
 3. **[Reviewing the Pers_Offers project](./review_pers_offers_project.md)**
-Learn about the structure of the Pers_Offers project in VSC.
+Learn about the structure of the Pers_Offers project in VSCode.
 4. **[Importing the Personalization rules into Portal](./import_pzn_rules_portal.md)**
 Learn how to import the Personalization rules into Portal.
 5. **[Testing the Pers_Offers portlet](./test_pers_offers_portlet.md)**